Skip to content Leave Site Now

 If you do not qualify for a lawyer we may still be able to help

-You can get help from the Family Law Information Centre at your courthouse if you qualify financially.
-The legal aid lawyer (called advice lawyers) can give you up to 20 minutes of free general advice if you qualify financially.
-The advice lawyer may also be able to give you a referral to a family law service centre.
-If there is no advice lawyer available, you will find various brochures and fact sheets to help guide you.
+You can get help from the Family Law Information Centre at your courthouse if you qualify.
+The legal aid lawyer (called an advice lawyers) can give you up to 20 minutes of free general legal advice.
+The advice lawyer may also be able to give you a referral to one of LAO’s Family Law Service Centres.
+If there is no advice lawyer available, you will find various brochures and factsheets to help you.

 Family law information program